-Nestled in rural Canadian woodland, this cosy retreat provides utter isolation from the busyness of modern life.
-Floor to ceiling sliding glass doors creates a natural window wrapped around three sides of the single-storey house, allowing the occupants to drink in the surrounding views of the lake and beach beyond the edge of the trees.
+Nestled in rural Canadian woodland, this cosy retreat provides utter isolation from the bustle of modern life.
+Floor to ceiling sliding glass doors create a natural window wrapped around three sides of the single-storey house, allowing the occupants to drink in the surrounding views of the lake and beach beyond the edge of the trees.

 The house is accessed via an impressive glazed entrance door with frameless fixed structural glass sidelights and overhead panels to create an elevated sense of space.
 The pivoting entrance door has a flush threshold for step-free access directly into the main glazed living room.

 The living space itself follows a sprawling, open-plan design, with floor to ceiling sliding glass doors and fixed structural glass panels creating a direct connection between the indoor-outdoor living areas.
 Panoramah! sliding glass door systems were chosen for their slim 20mm sightlines and ability to conceal the outer frames within the building’s finishes, resulting in a minimal glazed façade that doesn’t detract from the views of the British Colombian landscape.